talpert022/Recipe-Kitchen/README.md

-# CookForOne
+# Recipe Kitchen

-Cook For One is an iOS app, written in Swift, that allows you to add ingredients, check expiration dates, and get recipes for the food in your kitchen.
+Recipe Kitchen is an iOS app, written in Swift, that allows you to add ingredients, check expiration dates, and get recipes for the food in your kitchen.

 - [Screenshots](#Screenshots)
 - [Description](#Description)